The Assembly of East Gondwana: A Proterozoic Perspective from India

 Intellectual Merit

 The research outlined in this proposal is meant to both complement and expand our current knowledge of Proterozoic paleogeography.
 Results from the Indian subcontinent can be used in developing global paleogeographic models through detailed analysis of existing paleomagnetic and geochronologic data from other continents.
 Paleomagnetic data can provide evidence for the orientation of geologic features such as orogenic belts and dikes used in developing supercontinental hypotheses.
 In addition to published studies, potential correlations are possible due to ongoing and currently supported paleomagnetic research in Amazonia (R. Trindade, D’Agrella-Filho and NSF post-doctoral fellow E. Tohver, Brazil), Australia, South China and Siberia (Z.X.
 Li, S. Pisarevsky, M. Wingate Tectonics Special Research Centre, Australia; David Evans-NSF supported research, USA), Baltica (L. Pesonen, S. Mertanen, T. Torsvik, Finland and Norway), Laurentia (J. Geissman, New Mexico, S. Harlan, Virginia, D. Evans-NSF supported research, USA).
-New paleomagnetic and geochronologic data from India will add to the database and allow us to more easily test the proposed continental configurations.
-The paleomagnetic data will also allow us to document drift and apparent polar wander rates for India that can be compared to other continents.
-Global geodynamic proposals such as true polar wander and inertial interchange true polar wander require coverage from all continents in order to be critically evaluated.
+New paleomagnetic and geochronologic data from

 Broader Impacts and Personnel

 The University of Florida is committed to enhancing geologic education in the USA through the active recruitment of under-represented groups.
 We will involve undergraduate students in this research in order to train future generations of geologists and have requested funds to support undergraduate research projects within the current proposal.
 Our work also involves the assistance of Indian colleagues from the University of Rajasthan (see attached letter of support from Manoj Pandit) and M. Santosh (southern India ).
 The work will also be supported by a consortium of Indian geologists who are members of the Gondwana Research Group (see letter of support from M. Santosh).
 These types of collaborative efforts allow investigators in 2nd and 3rd world countries to gain exposure to modern scientific methods and publish in the geologic literature.
 Meert has actively involved foreign colleagues in his work elsewhere in East Africa and Madagascar .
 Results from this project will be shared via the published literature (i.e. with other scientists); with undergraduate and graduate students (via formal and informal departmental seminars) and with the general public.
 PI Meert has been active in giving talks at all levels of K-12 in Indiana and is making efforts to continue this at Florida .
 PI Meert is participating in a program called First-year Florida aimed at easing the transition from high school to the University.
 One of the features of this course is helping the students become acquainted with cutting-edge research projects at Florida .
 In addition, our K-12 outreach involves summer research initiatives that bring underrepresented groups to UF for summer research opportunities.
-One of these programs ( University of Florida Summer Science Training Program ), involves the training of a high school junior in some aspect of geological research (7 weeks long).
-The PI’s most recent participant has submitted an article that is currently in review (Flanigan and Meert).

 Project Participants